Jamal Khashoggi: UN finds 'credible evidence' linking Saudi crown prince to murder | DW | 19.06.2019

 'Chilling and gruesome' materials

-Callamard has led an international inquiry into the killing in the Saudi consulate In Istanbul.
+Callamard led an international inquiry into the killing in the Saudi consulate In Istanbul.

 Callamard criticized Saudi authorities for blocking the investigation